Supplemental Programs for Students

 For students who have an Individualized Education Plan (IEP) or 504 Plan, please refer to the services outlined in their IEPs or 504 Plan.
 For more information or questions regarding IEPs or 504 Plans, please contact your school principal or Student Services at the following website: https://www.cambriansd.org/domain/270

 Students who are identified as English learners by the English Language Proficiency Assessment for California (ELPAC) and local assessments are placed in specially designed classes and programs based on their language proficiency levels.
 English learners, grouped by their language proficiency levels, receive daily differentiated English language development (ELD) instruction based on their diagnosed language needs.
-Supplemental ELD programs and materials, including Benchmark ELA/ELD district, adopted curriculum, are used to promote their language proficiency.
-To ensure access to core curriculum, Specially Designed Academic Instruction in English (SDAIE) strategies and primary language support (when available) are utilized in content area instruction.
+Supplemental ELD programs and materials, and district-adopted curriculum, including Benchmark ELA/ELD & HM Collections & Read 180, are used to promote their language proficiency.
+To ensure access to the core curriculum, Guided Language Acquisition by Design (GLAD), Designated and Integrated English Language Development (ELD), Specially Designed Academic Instruction in English (SDAIE) strategies, and primary language support (when available) are utilized in content area instruction.
 In addition, extended-time programs, including before/after-school and summer programs, such as a summer school program for English learners, provide targeted instruction at various proficiency levels.

 For more information about CSD English Learner Programs, visit our district website: https://www.cambriansd.org/Page/3588